jazzband/django-polymorphic/docs/contributing.rst

 On Linux, download the versions at http://www.python.org/download/releases/.
 On MacOS X, use Homebrew_ to install other Python versions.

-We currently support Python 2.6 and 2.7.
+We currently support Python 2.6, 2.7 and 3.3.
-Python 3.3 support is being worked on.

 Example project